Modern Baltic Design: Where to Shop in Vilnius?

 Because the best treasures are hidden — and the locals know where to peek.

 If you think Baltic design is all folk motifs and linen tablecloths, step into Vilnius’s modern ateliers and you’ll change your mind.
 Here, minimal lines, natural materials, and curious craftsmanship mingle with centuries of history.
-In this post, I’ll guide you through lesser-known shops and creators where the design-loving “nerd” in you will feel at home — and leave with a piece of Lithuania’s quiet elegance.
+In this post, we’ll guide you through lesser-known shops and creators where the design-loving “nerd” in you will feel at home — and leave with a piece of Lithuania’s quiet elegance.

 Why Vilnius is a Design Lover’s Secret